 The most common contact form mistakes are easy to fix so you can enjoy more leads inquiring about your services!
 Learn about each mistake and how to optimize your forms for a more professional look and a better experience.
 Post updated September 2021.

 The contact form on your website is one of the most powerful tools to help you book more business.
 It’s also one of the most overlooked and under-optimized.
 Luckily, the top five contact form mistakes are all easy to fix so you can start maximizing its impact today.

-While it’d be nice to know everything about your potential clients, no one wants to fill out a long form.
-Try to limit your form fields to ones you absolutely need to know, including:
+While it’d be nice to know everything about your potential clients, no one wants to fill out a long contact form.
+Keeping it short and sweet can help increase your leads.
+Try to limit your form fields to the information you absolutely need to know, including:

 - Contact information (e.g., email, phone number)

 - Qualifiers like “What’s your budget?” or “What is the desired project launch date?” – These questions can help you determine at the outset if the inquiry will be a good fit for your business.

 Pro Tip: Customize the placeholder text in each form field.
 Providing examples helps potential clients provide the exact information that will be most useful to you.
 It can also give prospects more information about your business.
 Make-up artist Angela Nunnink uses placeholder text in her form’s “estimated budget” field, below, to let clients know her budget minimum.

 Once your leads inquire through the contact form, you can always ask more questions later.
 With HoneyBook, you can even build an automated workflow that sends a questionnaire to them after your initial phone call.
 When it comes to leads, remember to ease them into your pipeline and work on building a beneficial relationship rather than scaring them away with too much work up front.